ConservationInternational/trends.earth/README.md

 intended for use from within the QGIS plugin.

 # License
-`trends.earth.gee` is free and open-source.
+`trends.earth-gee` is free and open-source.
 It is released under the following (MIT) license:

 Permission is hereby granted, free of charge, to any person obtaining a copy of